Sid-352/Rhizome/README.md

     secret_key = key_here
     ```
 4.  **Run the Server**:
-    -   In your terminal, while in the `Server Files` folder.
+    -   In your terminal, while in the `server` folder.
     -   Run the script:
     ```bash
     python server.py